What would you do with nearly $1.4 million of New York State funding?

 Samol had also presented a proposal to turn 41 Division Street, the former Workers’ Compensation Board building owned by Louis Lanza, into a City of Peekskill Welcome Center and an African American Museum.
 This project was left off the June 10 Consolidated Funding Application resolution, but is expected to be brought back at a later date once city staff meets all the requirements of the grant.

-At its June 10 meeting, the Common Council unanimously passed a resolution authorizing the city manager to submit the city’s NYS Consolidated Funding Application for the Paramount Theatre, Fleischmann Pier, and Depew Park projects.
+At its June 10 meeting, the Common Council unanimously passed a resolution authorizing the city manager to submit the city’s NYS Consolidated Funding Application for the Paramount Theater, Fleischmann Pier, and Depew Park projects.
 The 2024 NYS Consolidated Funding Application is due July 31, 2024.

 Police Department Grants